 The BC PNP requires that you make the minimum eligible personal investment from your personal funds.
+You are required to provide documentation that shows the provenance (source) of your investment and prove that this money, as well as any subsequent personal investment in your business, was drawn from your personal funds.
 However, you may also use external financing from a business partner or financial institutions for investments beyond the minimum requirement.